dangalansky/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker
-Set a maximum price on an Amazon product, receive an email with a link when it's at or below your price!
+Set a maximum price on an Amazon product, receive an email with a purchase link when it's at or below your price!

 # How it Works: